mc-ctrl/Hoyoverse-Theorycrafting-Library/Zenless_Zone_Zero/Attribute Anomaly.md

 *Freeze prevents taking action for a certain period, and triggers Shatter at the end of the effect, dealing Ice damage.*<br>
 *The Frostbite effect increases the CRIT DMG taken by the target for a period of time."*<br><br>
 *In CBT2, the Freeze lasts for 6s and triggers Shatter at the end of Freeze.
 You can end the Freeze and trigger Shatter immediately with a Heavy Hit.The Shatter DMG is based on Attacker's Level, you can look up it here: [Shatter Base CBT2](https://github.com/mc-ctrl/Hoyoverse-Theorycrafting-Library/blob/main/Zenless_Zone_Zero/Shatter%20Base.md)*<br>
-**In CBT3, it deals 500% DMG.**
+**In CBT3, Shatter deals 500% DMG.
+The Freeze lasts for 10s.
+Shatter still can be triggered with a Heavy Hit.**
 <!-- In last tast, it deals 713% DMG. -->
 *In CBT2, Frostbite lasts for 6s, reducing 10% Ice RES.*<br>
-**In CBT3, the effect of Frostbite is modified as Crit DMG Taken Ratio, it seems to 10%, idk.**
+**In CBT3, the effect of Frostbite is modified as Crit DMG Taken Ratio, it's 10%.**
 <!-- Actually, the effect of Frostbite is modified as Crit DMG Taken Ratio in last test, but there is no information in TextMap_ENTemplateTb.-->

 # Burn
 *"Dealing Fire damage to enemies accumulates Fire Anomaly Buildup, which triggers the Burn effect.*<br>
 *The Burn effect deals continuous Fire Damage for a period of time.
 Inflicting the Burn effect can interrupt organic enemies."*<br><br>
 *In CBT2, Burn lasts for 6s, it deals 116% Fire DMG based on Applier's ATK per 0.5s.
 Organic enemies can't move while Burned.*<br>
 **In CBT3, it deals 50% DMG per 0.5s.
+The Burn lasts for 10s.
 Aganist Organic enemies, it actually triggers Ignite, dealing 75% per 0.5s.**
 <!-- In last test, it deals 50% DMG per 0.5s.
 For Organic enemies, it actually triggers Ignite, dealing 75% DMG per 0.5s. -->

 # Corruption